 Forgiveness: Relinquishing our desire to punish another for their offenses.
 (Dr. Jerry Cook)

 Easy to understand, hard to apply.
-But Yom Kippur is all about forgiveness – God’s forgiveness of man, and man’s forgiveness of others.
-Yom Kippur (translated the Day of Atonements) begins at sunset on October 4, 2014 and is the sixth in the seven Biblical Feasts.
+But The Day of Atonement (Yom Kippur in Hebrew) is all about forgiveness – God’s forgiveness of man, and man’s forgiveness of others.
+Yom Kippur (literally translated the Day of Atonements) begins at sunset on September 23, 2015 and is the sixth in the seven Biblical Feasts.
 It commemorates God’s annual forgiveness of the Israelites as a nation and God’s forgiveness of all through Yeshua’s death.
 Likewise, it’s a time when we are to forgive others. (more…)